scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Weapon Range
 - **Level Required:** 4/16

 You channel magic into your weapon, empowering the next attack and consuming up to 3 mana.
-Make a weapon attack against a target adding 1 proficient die to the roll, on hit the target takes normal damage.
+Make a weapon attack against a target adding an enhanced die to the roll, on hit the target takes normal damage.
 Regardless of the outcome the arrow turns to energy and pierces through, hitting 2 tiles directly behind the target.
 Any creatures hit must make a defense roll against your attack, taking a wound on hit.
 The arrow pierces 1 tile further per mana consumed.

 ***Enhanced:*** On a critical, deal an additional wound die to all targets.